JuanSeBestia/react-native-wifi-reborn/README.md

 You need put "Privacy - Location When In Use Usage Description" or "Privacy - Location Always and When In Use Usage Description" in Settings -> info

+### Android

+Location permission (a runtime permission starting Android 6) is required for some methods.
+FIXME: add resources / example.

 ### Autolinking (React Native 60+)

 This library is correctly autolinked on React Native 60+ 🎉.